A Warcraft Movie Directed by Christopher Nolan?

 (First of all, let me briefly note that this is neither a Warcraft movie review nor an article trying to convince you that Warcraft movie is good or bad, nor me claiming that it would have been a better movie if directed by another director.
 This is just a post where I talk about the Warcraft movie, as someone who saw it multiple times and who is more or less involved with the Warcraft universe for about 15 years, telling things like what I liked and disliked about it and, using a little imagination, expressing my wish that a Warcraft movie be directed by a director whose movies I like a lot.)

 The long-awaited Warcraft movie, named as Warcraft: The Beginning, was released in May-June 2016 around the world.
-Just in case you are not much familiar with Warcraft, it is a popular franchise by Blizzard Entertainment, which contains an RTS games series (Warcraft I, II, III and expansions), an MMORPG (World of Warcraft), books, merchandise, etc. and most importantly, a huge, active community.
+Just in case you are not much familiar with Warcraft, it is a popular video game franchise by Blizzard Entertainment, which contains an RTS games series (Warcraft I, II, III and expansions), an MMORPG (World of Warcraft), an online strategy card game (Hearthstone), books, merchandise, etc. and most importantly, a huge, active fan base.

 The movie took the story of Warcraft universe from the very beginning of Warcraft franchise (not from the beginning of Warcraft timeline), that starts with the first Warcraft game, Warcraft: Orcs & Humans, released in 1994.

-On the Azeroth side, the devastating, brutish Orc forces are trying to be stopped by an alliance of humans, dwarves and night elves (though non-human races are not much shown yet), with heroes such as Garona, Anduin and Khadgar, who took the battle to Orcs for saving not only their kingdoms and lands but also their world from the savage invaders.
+On the Azeroth side, the devastating, brutish orc forces are trying to be stopped by an alliance of humans, dwarves and night elves (non-human races are not much shown yet), with heroes such as Garona, Anduin and Khadgar, who took the battle to orcs for saving not only their kingdoms and lands but also their world from the savage invaders.

 If you haven't seen the Warcraft movie yet, 1) if you are a Warcraft or World of Warcraft fan/player, I highly recommend that you see it because it will provide a 2-hours of adventurous journey to Azeroth, which you are already familiar with, 2) if this is the first time you are learning about Warcraft universe, but if you like fantasy fiction movies in general, I still highly recommend it as it will show you a new fantasy universe with beautiful worlds and interesting characters.